Designations Congruent with Things: Chapter 23

 “But Mako,” Newt says.

-“Get up,” Hermann says, “you cannot sleep here.”
+“Get up,” Hermann says.
+“You cannot sleep here.”

 “Mako likes me though,” Newt says, as they help each other to their feet.
-“Did you know that she likes me?”
+“Did you know she likes me?”

 Hermann sighs.
-“Lie down,” he says.
-“Literally everyone you meet spends a period of variable duration despising you before you eventually win them over.
-They then exist in a perpetual state of annoyed torment for the rest of their lives.”
+“Lie down.
+Literally everyone you meet spends a period of variable duration despising you before you eventually win them over.
+They then exist in a perpetual state of annoyed torment for the rest of their natural lives.”

 “Possibly,” Hermann replies.